 It wasn’t 'til I went cliff jumping in the UK that I realized my passion for outdoor adventure and found a program that suited me.

-My mom never pressured me to decide what I wanted to do after graduation, so when high school ended I still no idea what I wanted to do next.
-I ended up working for a flooring company and lifeguarding on the weekends when all my friends started post-secondary the following September.
-At the time I thought I was ahead of the game since I was making money and they all had to pay tuition.
-I kept working for the next few years, still played soccer, and became a member of the Edmonton Eskimo Cheer team.
-That’s where I picked up the travel bug.
+My mom never pressured me to decide what I wanted to do after graduation, so when high school ended I had no idea what was next.
+In an effort to find a direction I did a variety of odd jobs.
+At the time I thought I was ahead of the game since I was making money and my friends were all in school paying tuition.

-A friend of mine had just graduated from university, and landed a job teaching in London, England—but she wasn’t too stoked about moving there alone.
-At the time all I was doing was delivering furniture, so I decided on a whim that I’d go with her.
+Fast forward four years and my friends were graduating from university.
+One of my friends had found a job teaching in London, England—but she wasn’t too stoked about moving there alone.
+At the time all I was doing another odd job so I decided on a whim that I’d go with her.
 Little did I know that this singular decision would set me on a path to Mount Royal University.

 Living in the UK is a soccer lover’s dream: they live and breathe the sport.
-I played a lot of soccer while I was there, and seriously improved my skill.
-I also had some pretty stellar outdoor adventure experiences, like the time I paid an outdoor guide to take me on a coasteering trip: basically a mixture of rock climbing, cliff jumping, and caving into the ocean.
+I played a lot of soccer while I was there, it was a great way to network.
+I also had some pretty stellar outdoor adventure experiences, like the time I had a guide take me on a coasteering trip: a mixture of rock climbing, cliff jumping, and caving into the ocean.

-I got to chatting with her about how she’d gotten into this line of work, and discovered that with my life-guarding background I could also do this job.
+I got to chatting with her about how she’d gotten into this line of work and discovered that with my life-guarding background I was qualified to be a guide.
 By the end of the day I managed to land a job with her and spent the next two years getting paid to jump into the ocean too!

-Those two years were awesome, but eventually I realized that I wanted to build a career for myself in the ecotourism field, instead of just having a sweet summer job.
+Those two years were awesome, and I realized that I wanted to build a career for myself in the ecotourism field.
 That would mean I’d need some sort of post-secondary education under my belt.
-That’s when I started researching universities back in Canada, and stumbled across Mount Royal University’s degree in Ecotourism and Outdoor Leadership.
+That’s when I started researching universities back in Canada and stumbled across Mount Royal University’s degree in Ecotourism and Outdoor Leadership.
 I was sold.

-I’m now in the final year of my program and post-high school Shaun never would’ve imagined that I’d be where I am today!
-My time in post-secondary has been incredible and full of opportunities to partake in things I love: I played for the university soccer team; travelled to the United States to do an exhibition; did a field school in Norway; and went on an international exchange to Japan for a year where I also played soccer for the university there.
+I've now graduated from Mount Royal University and post-high school me never would’ve imagined that he'd be where I am today.
+My time in post-secondary has been incredible and full of opportunities to partake in things I love: I played for the university soccer team; traveled to the United States to mountain bike and canoe; did a field school in Norway; and went on an international exchange to Japan for a year where I also played soccer for the university there.
 All of this was part of my degree and counted towards school credits!